webgriffe/esb/README.md

 Dependencies
 ------------

-It is possible to specify **dependencies** across flows, which ensure that a flow cannot process any job as long as one or more other flows are working their jobs.
+It is possible to specify **dependencies** across flows, which ensure that a flow cannot process any job as long as one or more configured flows are working their jobs.
 This is done by using the `dependencies` configuration section: if you want flow A to depend on flow B, you specify the `dependencies` section in flow A's configuration to list flow B:

 ```yaml
 # esb.yml